 Ercegovac (2004) found that being male and/or younger than 24 years of age were characteristics associated with greater involvement in academic misconduct.
 Pino and Smith (2003) found that students who possessed an "academic ethic" were less likely to commit acts of academic dishonesty and earned higher grade point averages.
 Those further along in their education process were more likely to engage in academic dishonesty.
-Interestingly, those that watched television and engaged in student clubs or groups were more likely to engage in academic dishonesty, but when controlling for other theoretically important variables they lose their significance.
+Interestingly, those that watched television and engaged in student clubs or groups were more likely to cheat.
+Males, fraternity or sorority members/pledges, and those with lower GPA's are more likely to engage in academic dishonesty, but when controlling for other theoretically important variables they lose their significance.
 One's biological age, social class, and work status had no effect on the dependent variable in their sample.
 These results are inconsistent with similar studies by other research attempting to identify generalized causal and predictive variables.
 The literature is largely consistent on one aspect as reiterated in investigations by Hardy-Cox (2003) that cheating is not simply a student issue but is shared by the institution and community/society.